RainbowDaesh/walltaker-slowmode/README.md

 ![Step 3](screenshots/WT3.png)

 It can take about a minute for the css import to work its magic.
 You can import the contents of `wtslow.html` instead to instantly make changes to your link.
 It'll just be very cluttered, so importing is preferred.
+Try hard refreshing your browser (`CTRL+F5` or `CMD+SHIFT+R`).

 ---
 ## License